AdyRock/com.lightwaverf.smartseries/README.md

 If you post the log to https://github.com/AdyRock/com.lightwaverf.smartseries/issues I will try to add the devices to the next version.

 # Version Log
+1.0.2
+Fixed issue with the webhook identifying the target homey.

 1.0.1
 Implemented webhooks and removed polling.
 Changed method of synchronising async functions when fetching new tokens.